CharlesStockman/scripts_for_installing_funtoo/README.md

 # install_funtoo
-A set of scripts that follow the instructions from https://www.funtoo.org/Install/Introduction to install Funtoo to the point where the user can log into the system, use a GUI ( X windows ) and Flatpak functionally is installed and steam is ready to use.
+A set of scripts that follow the instructions from https://www.funtoo.org/Install/Introduction to install Funtoo to the point where the user can log into the system, use a GUI ( X windows ) and Flatpak functionally is installed.

 ## Use Cases